-- 1 The Hellenic Competition Commission ("HCC") following relevant press coverage at the time on price variations of basic consumer goods and due to the limited response to the public consultation on "[t]he Retail of Basic Food Products for Daily Consumption" (which ended on 31.5.2011), decided to further examine the issues that were the subject matter of the public consultation. - 2 In particular, following the public consultation and after taking into account the developments in the market, on 16.2.2012, the HCC launched a sector inquiry according to article 40 Law 3959/2011 in the production, distribution and marketing of basic consumer goods and especially food commodities (dairy, butter, pasta, cereal and coffee), as well as cleaning and personal hygiene products (personal and oral health care products and home cleaners) (hereinafter referred to collectively as the supermarket sector). - During the collection of the relevant data regarding retail sales of these products and taking into account the economic crisis as well as the ensuing changes in the supermarket sector in Greece (higher levels of concentration and vertical integration), it became evident that the sector inquiry needed to focus in more detail on the relationship between supermarket chains and other players in the sector.
-Therefore, the HCC decided in 2014 to investigate further specific practices, which may cause distortions of competition, and suggest optimal rules for addressing them. - 4 In September 2019 the HCC prioritised the sector inquiry in the supermarket sector.
+- The Hellenic Competition Commission ("HCC") following relevant press coverage at the time on price variations of basic consumer goods and due to the limited response to the public consultation on "[t]he Retail of Basic Food Products for Daily Consumption", (which ended on 31.5.2011) decided to further examine the issues that were the subject matter of the public consultation. - 2 In particular, following the public consultation and after taking into account the developments in the market, on 16.2.2012, the HCC launched a sector inquiry according to article 40 Law 3959/2011 in the production, distribution and marketing of basic consumer goods and especially food commodities (dairy, butter, pasta, cereal and coffee), as well as cleaning and personal hygiene products (personal and oral health careproducts and home cleaners) (hereinafter referred to collectively as "the supermarket sector"). - 3 In the course of collecting the relevant data regarding retail sales of these products and taking into account the economic crisis as well as the ensuing changes in the supermarket sector in Greece (higher levels of concentration and vertical integration), it became evident that the sector inquiry needed to focus in more detail on the relationship between supermarket chains and other players in the sector.
+Therefore, the HCC decided in 2014 to investigate further specific practices, which may cause distortions of competition, and suggest optimal rules for addressing them. - 4 In September 2019, the HCC prioritised the sector inquiry in the supermarket sector.
 In order not to delay the publication of the relevant results any further, the available data (for the period 2015-2016) was used and the HCC decided to update the market study every two years, thereby taking into account subsequent changes in the sector.
-For the present publication, the collected data was supplemented by industry data from recent studies as well as data collected in the last three months of 2019 and early 2020. - 5 This is an Interim Report.
-The final Report for the sector inquiry in the supermarket sector will be updated with data collected following a public consultation.
-The public consultation will take place from 13.04.2020 to 10.05.2020.
+For the present publication, the collected data was supplemented by industry data from recent studies as well as data collected in the last three months of 2019 and early 2020. - 5 On 13.04.2020, the HCC completed and published the Interim Report of the Sectoral Inquiry.
+Following the publication of the Interim Report, the HCC organised a public consultation, whereby it invited any interested party to comment and report its opinion on the conditions of competition in the above mentioned product markets (supermarket sector).In